-Limited representation (trial period)
+Limited representation

-[Updated: May 30, 2022]
+[Updated: November 15, 2022]

 Under a limited representation contract, you may provide unbundled services to clients with family law issues.
 You may assist the client with divorce if you are also assisting the client with other family law issues.
 The contract is intended to provide the client with the assistance necessary to support mediation, negotiate a settlement or represent themselves.